andizuend/S2AS--SMILES_to_AIOMFAC/README.md

 	- Alternatively, if code debugging is of interest and/or structures of the molecules and the mapping of AIOMFAC subgroups should be visualized, you can run the Visual Studio solution `SMILES_to_AIOMFAC.sln` (see also [Test the installation](#5-test-the-installation)).
  	- In this case, the file name of your customized SMILES input file should be entered on source code line 73 of `SMILES_to_AIOMFAC_input.py` (within Visual Studio).
   	- Visualizations and additional debbuging output can be enabled on line 51 of the `SMILES_to_AIOMFAC_input.py` file; setting `debugging_verbose = True`.
+  	- In the latter case, additional `.png` files will be generated as part of the outputs in folder `OutputFiles`.
+These images show the structure of a molecule and the step-by-step matching of specific AIOMFAC subgroups that were detected during the parsing of a molecule.